amd/ryzen-ai-documentation/docs/getstartex.rst

     auto session = Ort::Experimental::Session(env, model_name, session_options);

-To run the model on the NPU, we will pass the ipu flag and the vaip_config.json file as arguments to the C++ application.
+To run the model on the NPU, we will pass the npu flag and the vaip_config.json file as arguments to the C++ application.
 Use the following command to run the model on the NPU:

 .. code-block:: bash

-   resnet_cifar.exe models\resnet.qdq.U8S8.onnx ipu vaip_config.json
+   resnet_cifar.exe models\resnet.qdq.U8S8.onnx npu vaip_config.json

 Typical output: